A city full of apartments and other housing

 Help with Choosing Off-Campus Housing

 We provide resources to help international students, faculty members, workers, and visitors find somewhere to live in Indianapolis.
-Start with the information below, and contact us if you need additional assistance.
+Start with the information below and contact us if you need additional assistance.
 IUPUI's Housing and Residence Life office has also created a list of some housing options located near campus to help with your search, as well as a guide for living off-campus.

 What to Do When You Look for an Off-Campus Rental